Building the go-to destination for kids shows, games, and so much more

 Into the minds of tweens

 ToonsYounger kids prefer straight-forward interactions.
-They enjoy well-curated experiences and clear recommendations on what to do next.
 This meant simpler UIs, with a very clear path forward.

 Around age 8, there’s a fundamental change in the way kids understand and interact with the world, which drastically affects the way we design the product.

-As kids get older, they enjoy solving more complex problems, so we added some magic to the UI, easter eggs and achievements to surprise them and keep them engaged.
+As kids get older they enjoy solving more complex problems, so we added some magic to the UI to surprise them and keep them engaged.

 Not only is age a determining factor in design — interests, habits, and personal preference were also incredibly important.